India and the Geopolitics of the Indian Ocean

 INDIA AND THE INDIAN OCEAN: FUTURE STRATEGIC RIVALRY WITH CHINA?

-Vietnam, which has a long history of an adversarial relationship with China, is a possible “natural” geopolitical ally.
+Vietnam, which is viewed as an alternative manufacturing base to China and has a long history of an adversarial relationship with China, is a possible “natural” geopolitical ally.

 India is building up and modernizing its navy but so is China.
 India has the world’s fourth largest navy but it is only half the size of China’s navy.
 China is also helping Pakistan expand its navy.
 The difference is that India is focused on the Indian Ocean while China’s navy is focused on China’s strategies of projecting power in the South China Sea and countering the large American presence in the western Pacific.